cube3power/atsd/rule-engine/window.md

 ### Time Based Windows

-Time-based windows store samples that were recorded within the specified interval of time and as such they don't limit how many samples are stored in the window.
+Time-based windows store samples received within the specified time interval.
+The number of samples in such windows is note limited.

 The start of the interval is initially set to current time minus the window length, and is constantly incremented as the time goes by.
 Such windows are often called _sliding_ windows.
-If the timestamp of the incoming command is equal or greater than the start time, the command is added to the window.
+If the timestamp of the incoming command is equal or greater than the window start time, the command is added to the window.

 > The **end** time in time-based windows is not set (in particular, it is not set to current time) and the window will accept commands with future timestamps unless they're discarded with the [Time filter](filters.md#time-filter) or [filter expression](filters.md#filter-expression) such as `timestamp <= now.getMillis() + 60000`.

-Old commands are automatically removed from the window once their timestamp is earlier than the window start time.
+Old commands are automatically removed from the window once their timestamp is before the window start time.

 ![Time Based Window](images/time_based_window3.png)